team-EoaNB-Redux/EoaNBR/README.md

 <hr>

-## Installing the Mod
+## Installing EoaNBR

 Get easy access to our open-source development, with just a few quick steps!
-Here's a useful installation video by one of our lead developers:
+Here's a useful installation video by one of our lead developers, Vanadium:

 **Video Link:** https://www.youtube.com/watch?v=gEEKq-Rwn84